NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-4-the-mrsa-workflow.md

 Also generate the job graph in the same manner.
 Here you can see that three samples will be downloaded: SRR935090, SRR935091, and SRR935092.
-The original sample files contain tens of millions of reads but for the purpose of this course we have subsampled them to 100,000 reads per sample, so that they are easy to manage, and made them available at the [SciLifeLab Data Repository](https://figshare.scilifelab.se/articles/educational_resource/MRSA_case_study_example_data/22246417).
+The original sample files contain tens of millions of reads but for the purpose of this course we have sub-sampled them to 100,000 reads per sample, so that they are easy to manage, and made them available at the [SciLifeLab Data Repository](https://figshare.scilifelab.se/articles/educational_resource/MRSA_case_study_example_data/22246417).
-These fastq files will then be quality controlled with FastQC and aligned to a genome.
+These FASTQ files will then be quality controlled with FastQC and aligned to a genome.
 The QC output will be aggregated with MultiQC and the alignments will be used to generate a count table, *i.e.* a table that shows how many reads map to each gene for each sample.
 This count table is then what the